huggingface/knockknock/README.md

 ### Desktop Notification

 You can also get notified from a desktop notification.
 It is currently only available for MacOS and Linux.
+For Linux it uses the nofity-send command which uses libnotify, In order to use libnotify, you have to install a notification server.
+Cinnamon, Deepin, Enlightenment, GNOME, GNOME Flashback and KDE Plasma use their own implementations to display notifications.
+In other desktop environments, the notification server needs to be launched using your WM's/DE's "autostart" option.

 #### Python